retran/meow/README.md

 ## 📋 Prerequisites

-Before installing meow, ensure you have the following:
+Before installing `meow`, ensure you have the following:

 ### Required